 To set off the 150 block at the eastern end of ritzy Worth Avenue in Palm Beach, a lush tapestry of plants adorns the west wall of Saks Fifth Avenue.
 Palm Beach, an island town that makes up one of the wealthiest zip codes in America, is all things extravagant, and the living wall is no exception: The project received a dedicated budget of $250,000 as part of a larger $15.8 million renovation of Worth Avenue’s streetscape.

 The idea to build a living wall came about when a past president of the Garden Club of Palm Beach saw a Patrick Blanc living wall and wanted to bring the concept to Palm Beach.
-The town contracted a firm called GSky to design and install the wall on Worth Avenue.
+The town contracted a firm called GSky to design and install the wall on Worth Avenue (plant designer was SMI Landscape Architecture, LLC).
 Sophisticated and understated in varying shades of green, the Worth Avenue living wall features 10,920 plants, some of which are native to Florida.

 3. Quai Branly Museum, Paris